felipesere/felipesere.com/content/post/path2mastery.md

 # Embedding it in our culture

-A tool that does not find its niche in our existing culture will last more than a few days.
+A tool that does not find its niche in our existing culture will not last more than a few days.
 So it’s worth me theorizing how Path to Mastery would fit into our current landscape.
 I don’t think it should replace Artisan, writing and estimating stories, or Zagakus.
 All three of these play a key role in instilling our values and keeping our apprenticeship closely resembling client work (stories + estimating).
 The way I imagine the workflow would be to break a module into multiple stories in Artisan during the apprenticeship and marking a module as done when both mentor and apprentice agree that the outputs have been delivered and the outcomes are shown.
 There is enough wiggle-room there to allow the pair to individualize as needed.

+Overall, I believe an app like Path To Mastery would help in making the apprenticeship less stressful for apprentices and mentors alike, by making expectations more explicit.
+Mentors will gain access to a larger set of experiences and be guided in the initial phase of the apprenticeship.